Cabralcm/bicubic/README.md

 This does not always hold true, it depends on the distribution of your data.

+> Aside: If this wasn't clear, the value that **a coefficients** taken on, are dependent upon the input KNOWN datapoints.

 # Bicubic Extension of Cubic Interpolation

 For the **Bicubic Interpolation formula** our system of equations in matrix form is as follows: